Camargo completes Cimpor takeover

-LISBON Brazilian industrial conglomerate Camargo Correa completed its takeover of Portugal's Cimpor (CPR.LS) on Wednesday, controlling 94.8 percent of the cement-maker after the bid, Cimpor said in a statement issued on the CMVM market regulator's website.
+LISBON, June 20 Brazilian industrial conglomerate Camargo Correa completed its takeover of Portugal's Cimpor on Wednesday, controlling 94.8 percent of the cement-maker after the bid, Cimpor said in a statement issued on the CMVM market regulator's website.

 Camargo, which was already the largest single shareholder in Cimpor with a 33 percent stake, launched a 2.5 billion euro ($3.3 billion) bid for the rest of the company in March.